solana-developers/solana-cookbook/docs/gaming/solana-pay-sign-on-phone.md

 };
 ```

-In the client you then create a QR code with the URL to the next js api.
+In the client you then create a QR code with the URL to the Nextjs api.
 For that you need the npm package: [@solana/pay](https://www.npmjs.com/package/@solana/pay)

 ```js